scyclow/flashbot/README.md

 # Flashbot recovery example
+- **See my answer on StackExchange for some background** - https://ethereum.stackexchange.com/a/119360/91977
 - The problem: One of your wallets has been compromised, and any ETH you put on ther is siphoned off immediately.
 You would like to retrieve some assets or transfer contract ownership, but that all costs gas and your gas tank is stuck on empty.
 - The solution: Flashbots!
 - The code for this repo provides an example of how